opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/3_deploy-opendesk-on-cce.md

 ```

 ::::tip Further customization
-For further customization and fine‑tuning of your openDesk setup, you can use the default Helmfile environment under `helmfile/environments/default/` as a **reference** for all available configuration fields.
-For each real environment (such as `prod`), configure your own values under `helmfile/environments/` these overrides will replace the defaults at deploy time.
+For further customization and fine‑tuning of your openDesk setup, you can use the default Helmfile environment under **helmfile/environments/default/** as a reference for all available configuration fields.
+For each real environment (such as `prod`), configure your own values under **helmfile/environments/** these overrides will replace the defaults at deploy time.

-In particular, `helmfile/environments/default/functional.yaml.gotmpl` lists many functional toggles (such as authentication, portal behavior, and app features).
+In particular, **helmfile/environments/default/functional.yaml.gotmpl** lists many functional toggles (such as authentication, portal behavior, and app features).
 ::::

-### Configure SMTP
+### Configuring SMTP

-:::warning Critical Decision
+:::warning Critical Checkpoint
 You must choose between **Option A (External Relay)** or **Option B (Direct Delivery)**.
 Mixing configurations leads to mail delivery failures.
 :::

-**Option A: External Relay (Recommended)**
+#### **Option A: External Relay (Recommended)**

 Use an external SMTP relay (e.g., [Mailgun](https://www.mailgun.com/), or a corporate SMTP relay) for reliable deliverability: